studersi/test-4/tutorial-7/README.md

-##Tutorial 7 - Including OWASP ModSecurity Core Rule Set
+##Including the OWASP ModSecurity Core Rule Set

 ###What are we doing?